-To effectively manage a portfolio of buildings, owners need to be able to collect and analyze data from multiple sources and be able to view an actionable representation of that data, from any location.
-This is now possible, but only if building owners commit to adding the required sensors and control, and partnering with those with the expertise to install over legacy infrastructure and make sense of the data.
+To effectively manage a portfolio of buildings, owners need to be able to collect and analyze data from multiple sources and view an actionable representation of that data, from any location.
+This is now possible, but only if building owners commit to adding required sensors and control, and partnering with those with the expertise to install over legacy infrastructure and make sense of the data.

-The potential benefits of this insight may at first seem to accrue only to the building owners and managers, in terms of improved efficiencies and cost reductions across multiple facilities.
+The potential benefits of this insight may at first seem to accrue only to building owners and managers, in terms of improved efficiencies and cost reductions across multiple facilities.
 But on closer examination, this level of insight also benefits tenants, through better control of the environment and reliable, predictive maintenance of control systems and utilities.

-A tool built around Switch Automation’s cloud-hosted IoT building management and automation platform can handle the tasks associated with electrical, heat, and lighting systems.
+A tool built around Switch Automation’s cloud-hosted IoT building management and automation platform can handle tasks associated with electrical, heat, and lighting systems.
 This can be a key differentiator when designing a smart building.
-The Switch Smart Hub is a cloud-based control system that enables management to reach into every powered device in a building, using the Internet for any authorized user.
-Combined with intelligent hardware modules, the platform creates a complete infrastructure management solution for any building.
+The Switch Platform is a cloud-hosted solution that empowers building owners and managers to aggregate and analyze building data, while controlling and automating real estate assets in real time.
+Combined with intelligent hardware modules, the Switch Platform provides an end-to-end infrastructure management solution for any building.

 Hardware and Software